-You can use any combination of nuts and seeds you like, but we prefer to keep it simple with sliced almonds, whole walnuts or pecans (seeds have a tendency to get all over the counter ARGH).
-This is fantastic with plain yogurt and whatever fresh fruit you have on hand, with milk or on its own.
+Weighing out ingredients on a scale makes this recipe especially fast to put together (read: less dishes to wash).
+You can use any combination of nuts and seeds you like, but we prefer to keep it simple with sliced almonds, whole walnuts or pecans (also, seeds are messy).
+This is fantastic with plain yogurt and fresh fruit (our favorite), with milk or on its own.

 OLIVE OIL GRANOLA YOU NEED TO MAKE